 Time to make a delicious, rich chocolate sauce to drizzle over the profiteroles.

 If you made the chocolate ganache tart, then you already know how to make the chocolate sauce.
 It is simply a liquid ganache made by combining melted chocolate and hot heavy cream.
 All you have to do, if you want a thinner ganache, is to add more heavy cream (or milk).
 When the ganache is warm, it is still quite fluid.
 And you can quickly reheat it in the microwave if it firms up.

 Let’s talk about the ingredients a bit more so you know how they will affect the recipe.

 You can use any chocolate you like.
 Since it is the predominant flavor in the sauce, you should pick one that you really enjoy eating on its own.
-But there are differences between the chocolates which you should keep in mind.
-The darker the chocolate, the thicker your sauce will be.
-So for a specific sauce consistency, if you decide to use dark chocolate, you would need more heavy cream than if you were using milk chocolate.
+I like using dark chocolate with 65% cocoa for a deep chocolate flavor.

 I’ll remind you briefly how to make a chocolate ganache with some step-by-step pictures and then it’s straight to the recipe!

 You Might Also Like